Mohammadjamiu/tahugo/content/em-post/the-easiest-way-to-study-electromagnetics.md

-It is difficult to learn because, it is full of abstractions (meaning concepts that can’t be seen physically with the naked eye except by imagination, experience or by accident) for example an electric field or a magnetic field.
+It is difficult to learn because, it is full of abstractions (meaning concepts that can’t be seen physically with the naked eye except by imagination, experience or by accident) for example an electric field, a magnetic field, or electricity.

-And the books used in learning electromagnetics field theory just focus on the technical and calculations part rather than giving the whole concepts of most topics in it.
+And the books used in learning electromagnetics field theory just focus on the technical and calculations aspect rather than giving the whole concepts of most topics in it.

 ## How can we learn electromagnetics fast and easier?